Name: Butyrospermum parkii

 How do we use Shea butter?

 The 10 phenolic compounds in Shea butter makes it a powerful antioxidant and thus a powerful healer and moisturizer.
 We use it in our Dog Paw and Nose Healing Balm to moisturize dry skin, soothe skin allergies and accelerate healing.
+We also use it in our USDA Certified Organic Dog Shampoo!

 Is Shea butter safe?